antilatency/GreenScreenStudioConcept/Light/README.md

-# Introducing the New Lighting Fixture by Antilatency for Virtual Production
+# Lighting for Virtual Production

 Antilatency presents a new lighting solution tailored specifically for **Virtual Production** environments.
 This fixture has been engineered with a focus on essential features, removing unnecessary elements to deliver maximum performance where it truly matters.